radius-project/radius/docs/content/getting-started/tutorial/dapr-microservices/dapr-microservices-overview/index.md

 This Radius application will have three [Components]({{< ref components-model.md >}}):

-- A UI for users to place orders written with .NET Blazor ("frontend")
+- A UI for users to place orders written with .NET Blazor (`frontend`)
-- An backend order processing microservice written in Node.JS ("nodeapp")
+- A backend order processing microservice written in Node.JS (`backend`)
-- A Dapr state store used to store the orders ("statestore")
+- A Dapr state store used to store the orders (`statestore`)

 ### Frontend